dinomatic/docs.dinomatic.com/source/docs/spinoko/customizations.md

 ### Homepage Settings

- You can choose what’s displayed on the homepage of your site.
+ You can choose what's displayed on the homepage of your site.
 It can be posts/blog page, or a static page.
 To set a static homepage, you first need to create two Pages.
 One will become the homepage, and the other will be where your posts are displayed.

 ### Additional CSS